JHawkins05/Just-How-Good-Was-Tiger-Woods/README.md

 bash
 quarto render index.qmd
 ```
+---

-This will generate the cleaned datasets, figures, animation, and final blog output in the docs/ folder.
+Both ways will generate the cleaned datasets, figures, animation, and final blog output in the docs/ folder.
+The blog can be viewed by opening `docs/index.html` in a web browser.

 ## More Resources